How To Support Your Burned Out Healthcare Team

 Support Small Acts of Care (I level)

 Another way that we can prevent or stop burnout is supporting acts of renewal at the individual, “I,” level.
 This looks different for every team, so you should ask your team members about the acts of care that will make them feel better at work.
 A couple of examples of this could be providing healthy, high-quality breakfast, or creating time and space for meditation.
+Our offering, the Enneagram X Burnout Card Deck, was created to help you find these moments.

 Address Leadership Behaviors